Websites, Apps, and

 3. Create a Docker Container with Volumes

-Now, create and run a Docker container, setting up volumes so that node_modules
+Now, create and run a Docker container, setting up volumes so that node_modules is separate from the rest of your project files:

 docker run -d \